Samuel Laing (travel writer)

 Samuel Laing (1780–1868) from Papdale in Orkney was a Scottish travel writer.
 He travelled in Scandinavia and northern Germany and published descriptions of these countries.
 Laing was the first translator of Heimskringla by Snorri Sturluson.

+He unsuccessfully contested the Orkney and Shetland parliamentary constituency in 1832 against incumbent MP George Traill.
+Held after the passage of the Great Reform Act, this was the first election in which Shetlanders had the right to vote.
+Laing had won an early majority of votes counted in Orkney and was initially celebrated as the victor, however the delayed arrival of votes from Shetland produced a majority of 11 for Traill.
+The loss of Laing's majority provoked a riot in Kirkwall, leading to one fatality.
+Laing's subsequent attempt to lodge a legal challenge to his defeat was also unsuccessful.

 Laing's son, also named Samuel Laing, was a railway administrator and important writer on religion and science, and a Liberal member of parliament.
 Laing's older brother, Malcolm Laing, was a notable historian.
 The merchant Gilbert Laing Meason was his older brother as well.